Introduction

 $ difft sample_files/conflicts.el

-Difftastic includes a range of configuration CLI options, see difft --help for the full list.
+For a full list of configuration options, see --help

 Exit Codes